Preparing for Pregnancy

 - Avoid hazardous substances and chemicals.
 Some cleaning products, pesticides, solvents and lead in drinking water from old pipes can be dangerous to your baby.
 Avoid chemicals and paint.
 Reduce your risk by wearing rubber gloves and working in a well-ventilated area.
 Ask your health care provider for advice about hazardous substances and chemicals.

 - Learn about genetics.
 Your health care provider will take your health history and ask about the health of members of your family.
-Based on this information, your doctor or nurse may recommend that you see a genetic counselor to learn about your risk of having a baby with a birth defect.
-For more information, see the Genetic Counseling section of this Web site.
+Based on this information, your provider or nurse may recommend that you see a genetic counselor to learn about your risk of having a baby with a birth defect.

 Finally, don’t forget to help the Dad-to-Be get healthy, too!
 To improve your chances of getting pregnant, it’s important for your partner to take care of himself, exercise, eat right and stop smoking, drinking or taking illegal drugs.